 Pre-school children often dip in and out of different areas and levels of the curriculum as they embed skills and frequently revisit areas that they are practicing or just enjoy.

 All our past parents have valued the children's learning journeys as a precious memento of their child's pre-school years.
-You are welcome to view your child's learning journey by appointment.

 Anna Knapton, Manager.